This peach cobbler tastes like summer on a plate. We love adding a scoop of vanilla ice cream to the hot cobbler. It's a real crowd pleaser!

 - 3 tablespoons cold water

-- 2 to 3 large cans sliced peaches, drained, reserving 1 cup of the liquid
+- 2-3 large cans sliced peaches, drained, reserving 1 cup of the liquid

 - 1 cup sugar, plus more